michaelwwan/noise/README.md

 1) Model outputs will be stored in ```path/to/output```.
 The output for each image consists of a text file containing all predicted bounding boxes, objectness scores, and segmentation masks as well as an image representing these same results.
 2) The number of osteoclasts per well will be stored in the ```ocl_counts.csv``` in the directory where inference is run.
 3) The total area of osteoclast coverage in pixels and the percentage of the well covered by osteoclasts will be stored in ```ocl_area.csv``` in the directory where inference is run.
-4) The total individual areas of each osteoclast per image will be stored in ```ocl_individual_area.csv```, where the first column represents the image names, and corresponding rows are the individual area in pixels.
+4) The total individual areas of each osteoclast per image will be stored in ```ocl_individual_area.csv```, where the first column represents the image names, and corresponding rows are the individual osteoclast areas in pixels.

 ## Determining the Total Area of the Well in Pixels for Area Output